perfec11on/hello-world/README.md

 This repository is built step by step in the tutorial.

-it now includes steps for github
+it now includes steps for github haha yeah